shakey0/TakeawayProject/README.md

 # Takeaway Orderer Project

 ## Introduction
 This is a project that I really went nuts on and did so many things with.
+It was at the end of week 4 of the Makers Academy bootcamp.
 The project has many features and parts to it.
 See Part 1 in [recipe.md](https://github.com/shakey0/TakeawayProject/blob/main/recipe.md#1-describe-the-problem) for the initial requirements of which I went far beyond.
 Part 2 in [recipe.md](https://github.com/shakey0/TakeawayProject/blob/main/recipe.md#2-design-the-class-system) shows my planning of the class system.

 ## Features